dsivitskaya/rsschool-cv/cv.md

 *   Socks from Granny
     Coordinator • 2016 — Present
-    *Grandmothers knit socks for social shelters and for people*
+    *An initiative in which grannies knit socks for social shelters and to order*

 Additional Links
 ----------------